The Minyan ExperienceJoyce2019-02-10T17:20:25+00:00

 A few years ago, several congregants began attending daily minyan to say kaddish for the recent loss of a parent.
 By attending minyan regularly, the individuals became a cohort, comfort and support for each other.
 Below are some of their thoughts of their eleven month healing journey minyan experience:

-Sharone Kornman “I have been attending evening minyan on a regular basis since my father’s death in March.
-Initially, I came because there was nothing else I could do.
+Sharone Kornman “I had attended evening minyan on a regular basis when my father died, initially, because there was nothing else I could do.
 Then, I continued to come because I felt it would be important to my father.
 Now, I come because I like the little community we have at evening services and I know that I can think about my dad for that half hour each day.
 When my mourning period is over, I probably won’t come every night, however I will come at least once a week because I know that the minyan means a lot to mourners and I want to be there for them.”

 Francene Weingast “I am not sure why I come to minyan – to honor my mother?
 To be a good daughter?
 To have time to reflect daily on our relationship?
 The routine of coming has become important to me.
 The words of prayer become more familiar and more healing each day.
 The people I pray with have become a community.
 Time passes and loss becomes accepted.”